 Morphine is used to relieve strong pain.

-If morphine is taken regularly, take the missed dose as soon as possible.
-If it is close to the time for your next dose, skip the missed dose and carry on as normal.
+If morphine is taken regularly and it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
+Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.

 Some medicines available without a prescription may react with morphine including: